flipacholas/Architecture-of-consoles/articles/dreamcast.md

 ### Medium

-Games are stored in GD-ROMs, which are just CD-ROM with a higher density of pits (reaching a gigabyte of capacity).
+Games are stored in GD-ROMs, which are just CD-ROMs with a higher density of pits (reaching a gigabyte of capacity).
 The speed is 12x, which is *not too shabby* compared to Saturn's 2x CD reader.

 ### Online platform